 The day before you head to your chosen launch site, fully charge your flight computer and confirm the flight path predictions are favourable.
-Check that the flight computer is still sharing its location with you.
+Test both apps and make surey ou have all the equipment.

 The launch site

 On the day, when you arrive at the site, begin by preparing the flight train.
-Cut your cord into two equal lengths and attach to either end of the parachute.
+Take your two lengths of cord.
+Tie the end of one cord to the top of the parachute and the end of the other cord to the bottom of the parachute.

 Now you’re ready to fill up the balloon.
 Attach the hose on the cylinder and put on the gloves.
 Remove the balloon from its packaging, unfurl the neck of the balloon and insert the end of the hose up to the top of the neck.
 Use a cable tie to secure the balloon to the hose, grip it tightly and open the cylinder.

 Once all three cylinders are emptied into the balloon, carefully remove the hose from the neck, keeping a firm grip on the balloon at all times.
-Tighten the cable tie, tape the loose end down and tie the top of the parachute to the neck of the balloon.
-Keep a tight hold!
+Tighten the cable tie and trim the excess down.
+Take the cord tied to the top of the parachute and tie the other end to the neck of the balloon.

-Turn on your flight computer, open Google Maps and enable location sharing, then open HVR and set it recording.
+Turn on your flight computer, send a text to confirm that tracking services are working, then open HVR and set it recording.

 Put the flight computer into the Astropod and seal it up with the rubber bands.
-Tie it to the bottom of the parachute.
+Move the rings to the top of the Astropod.
+Take the cord tied to the bottom of the parachute and loop it through the rings.
+Tie it around to form a loop.
 Run a final prediction (just to make sure).

 Now you’re ready to release the Astropod!